Sgant1/Winedemic/README.md

 - **Winery1** : Tasting room shut down until 2021.
 Does a 4 bottle package wine club shipment every quarter.

 - **Winery2** : No tasting room, but were not able to perform private tastings due to COVID-19 shutdowns and restrictions.
 Bottle prices are on the high end in comparison to the average winery.
-With most consumers choosing to buy in volume over quality it,  overall sales losses were noted by the company even though our data does was not able to include this information.
+With most consumers choosing to buy in volume over quality,  overall sales losses were noted by the company even though our data was not able to include this information.

 - **Winery3** :